jbakhos63/etm-framework/docs/ETM_SIMULATION_RESEARCH_PLAN.md

 Phase 3 covered trials 035–044.
 These runs explored lattices approaching 10^8 nodes and tested neutrino timing patterns alongside alternative echo-field updates.
 All simulations continued to evolve strictly from ETM rules after initialization.
 The neutrino pattern now supports a simple oscillation method that cycles the flavor between electron, muon, and tau types based on the current tick.

 ### Phase 4 Plan
 Phase 4 begins with trial 045.
 The priority is determining the lattice resolution needed for stable particle behavior.
-Simulations will vary overall lattice size while keeping particle definitions unchanged to see how many nodes best express each identity.
+Simulations will vary overall lattice size while refining particle definitions to see how many nodes best express each identity.
+Earlier successful trials must still pass after these updates, providing backward compatibility even when the particle patterns change.
 About ten trials are anticipated before constants can be derived with four-digit precision.

 During this phase we will also test scaling factors for the particle patterns themselves.
 By adjusting how many lattice nodes compose each identity, we hope to discover the minimum node count that still reproduces stable motion and interactions.
 Resolution studies will compare different lattice sizes and particle scales to isolate which combination most closely matches known physical behavior without importing external theory.

 Early results from trial 046 confirm that doubling the electron pattern scale retains stability on short runs.
 Going forward each trial will prioritize scanning particle scales—particularly electrons and protons—while incrementally increasing lattice resolution toward the target 51×51×51 and beyond.

+### Phase 5 Plan
+Phase 5 begins with trial 047.
+The immediate goal is to revisit the proton and other composite particles to determine their optimal node counts and timing patterns.
+Definitions of the proton, neutron, and the charged leptons will be refined based on simulation results.
+Each change to the particle patterns must be accompanied by rerunning earlier successful trials to verify backward compatibility.
+Once stable definitions are achieved we will resume deriving the ETM analogues of the physical constants using the updated models.

+Current progress:
+- **Trial 047** explores the baseline proton pattern at scale 1.
+- **Trial 048** repeats the scan with the proton expanded to scale 2.
+The proton remained centered for ten ticks on a 21³ lattice, indicating stability at this scale.
+- **Trial 049** will test scale 3 to continue mapping the stable range for the proton timing pattern.